djawnstj/ScrollPager/README.md

 [![](https://jitpack.io/v/djawnstj/ScrollPager.svg)](https://jitpack.io/#djawnstj/ScrollPager)

 # How to use?
-1. You should implement this 'lb' in your project.
+1. You should implement in your project.
    - in your settings.gradle
     ``` groovy
     allprojects {